 We recognise that regular site attendance across projects is still crucial and a fundamental aspect of our service delivery.

-As a national business, we have a natural resilience as our staff are spread across multiple office locations nationwide, as well as International locations.
+As a national business, we have a natural resilience as our people are spread across multiple office locations nationwide, as well as International locations.
 In addition, we have a bank of freelance workers, who are well known to us and at our disposal.

 We can safely say that since March we have not seen any impact to the continuity of our service, and don’t foresee any future impact, but should the situation change we will notify all clients immediately.
 Although we believe the actions we have put in place are appropriate for the current levels of risk, they are in constant review.